 |Insignia of the Inquisition, 1574.|

 There was special attention paid to books, because they carried the potential to 'corrupt' large numbers of people over a wide geographic area.
-Heresy was considered a disease of the mind, the devil's work, and books were seen to be a potential source to spread the infection, especially books from the Protestant quarters of Europe, but also from the 'misguided' notions of early scientific investigators.
+In the Church's view, heresy was considered a disease of the mind, the devil's work.
+Books were seen to be a potential source to spread the infection, especially books from the Protestant quarters of Europe, but also from the 'misguided' notions of early scientific investigators.

 The last page of Neri’s L'Arte Vetraria [The Art of Glassmaking] is devoted to the official permissions that were necessary to print and sell the book.
 Here we read that Pie[t]ro Niccolini, Vicar of Florence (a man destined to become the archbishop) ordered Canon Filippo del Migliore of the Florentine archdiocese to review the manuscript.
 Upon doing so, he found nothing that "contrasts with Christian conscience."
 Next, it was passed to the Holy Office of the Inquisition, where the head inquisitor of Florence, Fra Cornelio Priatoni from Manza, assigned that the manuscript be reviewed by Agostino Vigiani, Regent of Servants.
 Final approval came from Florentine Senator Niccolò dell’ Antella.